Updated

 How much does managed IT support cost for a Brampton business?

-Managed IT services in Brampton typically cost $180 to $250 per user per month.
-Pricing depends on user count, locations, scope, and security requirements.
-No hidden fees.
+Managed IT in Brampton is priced on a fixed per-user monthly basis.
+Pricing depends on user count, locations, scope, and security requirements, with no hidden fees or per-incident surcharges.

 Do you provide on-site IT support in Brampton?

 Yes.
-Fusion serves Brampton and surrounding Greater Toronto Area with on-site and remote support.
-Our Toronto hub coordinates local visits.
-93% first-contact resolution rate.
+Fusion serves Brampton, Peel Region, and the surrounding Greater Toronto Area with on-site and remote support.
+Most work is handled remotely, with local visits coordinated for hardware, network, and incident response.

 Can you act as our outsourced IT department in Brampton?